Add to your Claude Code skills

 The binaries and prompt for the video are available in the mcp-reversing-dataset repository.

-ida-pro-mcp --config to get the JSON config for your client.Install the latest version of the IDA Pro MCP package:
+idapyswitch to switch to the newest Python versionida-pro-mcp --config to get the JSON config for your client.To install the headless IDA Pro MCP in Claude Code:

 pip uninstall ida-pro-mcp